4 Reasons to Get Involved in Local Elections

 Contact your Secretary of State’s office to learn more about NVRA designated organizations in your state.

-For more information about Community Organizing, contact the Community Organizing Manager at 719-471-8181.
+For more information about Community Organizing, contact the Advocacy Manager at 719-471-8181.